Training Sources

 Overview

 You can run all four together or pick a subset.
-Each source produces RDF triples that are merged into the shared knowledge store.
+Each source produces facts that are merged into the shared knowledge graph.

 Probe